Why Talking with Your Parents About Estate Planning Is Important

 If talking about your parents about their finances, health care, and wishes after their death makes you uncomfortable, you are not alone.
 According to a survey conducted by Fidelity Investments, 67% of adult children and their parents disagree about when they should talk about their finances and estate planning.
 However, while most families dread having these discussions, families who do enjoy the peace of mind that comes from being better equipped for the uncertainty of the future.

-If you are ready to have the estate planning conversation with your parents but are unsure where or how to start, you’re in luck!
+If you are ready to have the estate planning conversation about Living Trusts with your parents but are unsure where or how to start, you’re in luck!
 Our knowledgeable and experienced Estate Planning Attorneys have compiled expert advice about how to talk with your parents about the future, why planning will benefit the whole family, and what legal documents they should have in place.

 When you are ready, our friendly attorneys are here to guide your family through the estate planning process ensuring your parents will enjoy the confidence that their desires are accurately and legally documented for the future.